-- What is your motivation to write this book?
+- What is your motivation to write this particular book or paper?

-- Do you know of similar books and stories and what do you like and/or dislike about them specifically?
+- Do you know similar books and stories, and what do you like or dislike about them specifically?
 (What is the competition you are up against? – Any best-sellers among them?)

-- What will make your book different and remarkable, and a must-read?
+- What will make your work stand out as different and remarkable, a must-read?

 - Have you figured out what the content will be in terms of the beginning, middle, and ending?

-- Will your book be based on personal experience or on a case study?
+- Will your book be based on personal experience or a case study?

-- Do you plan to use illustrations, mention resources, make summaries, and/or use expert opinions or quotations?
+- Do you plan to use illustrations, mention resources, make summaries, or use expert opinions or quotations?

-- Are you already using the Internet and social media to bring your stories and articles to the attention of fans and peers?
+- Are you already using the Internet and social media to bring your stories and articles to fans’ and peers’ attention?

-- Whom do you trust enough to give you honest and constructive guidance on a regular basis?
+- Whom do you trust enough to give you honest and constructive guidance regularly?